The Modern Dance: Background

 On October 12, 1976, Pere Ubu released "Street Waves" as a single backed with "My Dark Ages".
 When Cliff Burnstein, the A&R man for Mercury Records in Chicago came across the single, he told the band that Mercury was not the right fit for them.
 But when Chrysalis Records in the UK reached out to Pere Ubu, Burnstein quickly recontacted the band; he proposed they sign with a new Mercury imprint he was forming: Blank Records.
 By early 1977, Pere Ubu performed their first gigs outside Cleveland: New York's CBGB and Max's Kansas City, where they played what would appear on their debut album.

-The Modern Dance was released in February 1978, a month late because the record label had to change its name from Dip Records, which was in use by an evangelist.
+The Modern Dance was released in February 1978 through Blank Records.
+The release was a month later than planned, because the record label had to change its name from Dip Records, which was in use by an evangelist.

 To promote the album, an American tour with labelmates the Suicide Commandos was scheduled to begin on February 18, 1978, with a show in Cleveland promoted by Johnny Dromette.
 Drummer Scott Krauss temporarily left the group for the first of the three times he would do so over the decades, and was briefly replaced by Anton Fier of the Feelies, though Krauss rejoined two weeks later.
 Fier would rejoin the band years later on Song of the Bailing Man.

 Music

 The music drew influences from the avant-garde, garage rock, musique concrète, performance art, and the Rust Belt of the American Midwest.
-The album's cover art and track "Chinese Radiation", were inspired by Maoism and Chinese nuclear weapons testing.
+The album's cover art, and the track "Chinese Radiation", were inspired by Maoism and Chinese nuclear weapons testing.
 David Thomas said:

 It was said that Cleveland had the highest population of Maoists outside of China, an urban myth probably but that was the talk...When China tested its A-bombs, the fallout traveled in the high atmosphere to finally descend...on Cleveland.

 "Life Stinks" was written by former guitarist Peter Laughner and previously performed live by Rocket from the Tombs, while "Humor Me" was written in response to his death, as a play on his last name, "Laugh-".
 "Street Waves" was inspired by a stack of used tires on Detroit Avenue.
 The track "The Modern Dance" featured field recordings made by synthesist Allen Ravenstine in Downtown Cleveland; an earlier version of the song was later released as "untitled" on the 1978 EP Datapanik in the Year Zero.'
 Ravenstine said "Sentimental Journey" was a take on the 1945 Doris Day song of the same name, with the impromptu sounds of breaking glass bottles acting as a harsh and angry juxtaposition to the suburban lifestyle evoked by the original song.'